vmware-tanzu/tanzu-cli/docs/dev/README.md

 ## Deprecation of existing functionality

-Any changes aimed to remove functionality in the CLI (e.g. commands, command flags) have to follow the deprecation policy, For more details on the deprecation policy and process please refer to the [Deprecation document](deprecation.md).
+Any changes aimed to remove functionality in the CLI (e.g. commands, command flags) have to follow the deprecation policy.
+For more details on the deprecation policy and process please refer to the [Deprecation document](deprecation.md).